Z0rdak/yawp-docs/docs/commands/overview.md

 These pages show all mod commands available to manage your regions.
 The base command for YAWP is `/yawp`.

-Usually you would start by display information about the dimension you are standing in (by using `/yawp dim <dim> info`) and go from there with the help of the interactive CLI.
-This way you can mostly avoid using commands manually.

 Refer to the pages below for more information on the commands available for each different sub command:

 ## Base commands